apocalyptech/choosable/README.md

 INSTALLATION
 ------------

+**Requirements:**
+* Python <sup>[5](#fn5)</sup> - The app should be usable with either python2 or python3, though my main desktop still uses python2 as a default, so it's been tested more thoroughly with that version.
+* PyYAML <sup>[6](#fn6)</sup> - The app saves its data in the YAML <sup>[7](#fn7)</sup>
+  format.
+* *(optional)* Graphviz <sup>[4](#fn4)</sup> - If you want to
+  generate some fancy graphs.

-This is just a simple Python script, and there isn't really an installation procedure at the moment.
-I suppose I should probably turn it into a properly-packaged Python thing, but for now I just run it directly from the directory it's installed in.
+There isn't actually an installation procedure at the moment.
+I suppose I should probably turn it into a properly-packaged Python thing, but for now I just run it directly from the directory it lives in.

-It should be usable on either python2 or python3, though my main desktop still uses python2 as the default, so it's been tested more thoroughly with that version.

-Note that you'll need PyYAML installed, since that's what it uses to save its data. <sup>[5](#fn5)</sup> <sup>[6](#fn6)</sup>
+The utility needs to be run from a commandline of some sort.
+I use Linux, so living in a CLI is second nature to me.
+Users on Windows or OSX should theoretically be able to use this, though it's not been tested on those platforms.
+Just make sure to launch it from a commandline (`cmd.exe` or Powershell on Windows, or Terminal on OSX).
+Users on other Python-capable platforms are hopefully already aware of what would need to happen there.

 Included in the `examples` directory is a very-incomplete start to Romeo and/or Juliet, so you can take a look at that if you want.
 I